idaholab/moose/modules/electromagnetics/doc/content/source/kernels/ADMatWaveEquation.md

 ## Overview

 !style halign=left
 The ADMatWaveEquation object implements a displacement current source term to the electric field Helmholtz wave equation.
-The term is define as:
+The term is defined as:

 \begin{equation}
   -\omega^{2} \; \mu \; \varepsilon \; \vec{E}